-The California Department of Housing and Community Development (HCD) is pleased to announce the availability of approximately \$622 million in Round 2 funds for the No Place Like Home (NPLH) Program.
-Approximately \$178 million of this amount is available through the HCD Competitive Allocation.
-The remaining approximately \$444 million (including possible advances of Round 3 funds) is available under the Alternative Process County (APC) Allocations.
-The NPLH Program provides deferred payment loans to Counties applying independently and to Counties applying with a Development Sponsor for the development of Permanent Supportive Housing for persons living with a serious mental illness who are Chronically Homeless, Homeless, or At-Risk of Chronic Homelessness.
-NPLH funds may be used to acquire, design, construct, rehabilitate, or preserve Permanent Supportive Housing, which may include a Capitalized Operating Subsidy Reserve.
-The definition for terms used in this memorandum can be found in the attached Notice of Funding Availability and the NPLH Program Guidelines.
+The California Department of Housing and Community Development (HCD) is pleased to announce the availability of approximately \$202 million in funds for the No Place Like Home (NPLH) Program Notice of Funding Availability, Round 3.
+Approximately \$187.4 million of this amount is available through the HCD Competitive Allocation.
+The remaining approximately \$14.6 million is available under the Alternative Process County (APC) Allocations.
+The NPLH program provides deferred payment loans to Counties applying independently and to Counties applying with a Development Sponsor for the development of Permanent Supportive Housing for persons living with a serious mental illness who are Chronically Homeless, Homeless, or At-Risk of Chronic Homelessness.
+NPLH funds must be used to acquire, design, construct, rehabilitate, or preserve Permanent Supportive Housing, which may include a Capitalized Operating Subsidy Reserve.
+The definition for terms used in this memorandum can be found in the NPLH October 2020 program Guidelines and the attached NOFA.